PublicDataWorks/complaint-manager/README.md

   * Using your credentials for Auth0 ci, set local test environment variables called TEST_USER and TEST_PASS in either your ~/.profile or ~/.zshrc file.
     * Make sure your credentials were given DPM access.
     * Contributors should receive these from a Core Team member.
+    * If you still get the message about missing one of these environment variables, you may need to export it in your console `export TEST_USER=${TEST_USER}

 ### Set up Local Configuration for AWS S3